Larissa Jennings

 Objective: To examine women’s perceptions of IVF care experiences in fertility clinics and broader household, workplace, and community settings.
 This study assesses economic, mental, and physical health experiences uses a qualitative longitudinal design.

-Perceptions of unmet sexual and reproductive health care needs (PRICE) in followers of Facebook health influencers who are living with HIV (Role: PI, UNC)
+Perceived unmet healthcare need in social media comments (PRICE Study): a feasibility trial among followers of health influencers who are living with HIV (Role: PI, UNC)

 Adolescent medicine trials network (ATN) for HIV and AIDS interventions: senior leadership group (SLG) (Role: Co-I, NIH)